Opportunities to serve

 Light candles, carry the processional cross, receive the offering from the ushers, and serve at communion.

 The Tech Team will plan, set up, and implement in the following areas: Sound Engineering, Camera Operating, Sling Studio Broadcasting and Slides & Projection.
 Contact Brad Milburn for more information. [email protected]

 Music is a vital part of the worship experience at Christ Our Shepherd, and there are numerous ways you can get involved whether by singing, playing an instrument, ringing handbells, or participating in a special event.

 Each year Christ Our Shepherd plans a disaster long-term recovery trip to assist people recovering from disasters in our Synod.
 We partner with Lutheran Disaster response (LDR), the Synod Disaster Ministry Committee and its social ministry organizations R3SM and Inspiritus to assist those needing assistance in recovering from a disaster.
 Long-term recovery involves tasks that include insulation, drywall, painting, siding, and other items that help people return to a home that was damaged in a storm or flood.
 Anyone with a willingness to serve others is welcome to be a part of the team!
 No experience is necessary as there is an experienced construction manager on-site to train the team.

 Christ Our Shepherd supports regional Lutheran camping ministries as vital places where children and youth grow in faith.
-COS has also hosted Men's Retreats at Lutheranch.
-The regional camps are; Lutheranch in Tallapoosa, Georgia , Lutheridge in Arden, North Carolina, Lutherock in Newland, North Carolina and Luthersprings in Hawthorne, Florida.
-These camps are managed through NovusWay Ministries.
+COS hosts Men's Retreats at Lutheranch.
+The regional camps are: Lutheranch in Tallapoosa, Georgia , Lutheridge in Arden, North Carolina, Lutherock in Newland, North Carolina and Luthersprings in Hawthorne, Florida.
+NovusWay Ministries manages these camps.